Shopify/ruby-lsp/README.md

 - Gems that only appear under the `:development` group
 - All Ruby files under `test/**/*.rb`

 By creating a `.index.yml` file, these configurations can be overridden and tuned.
+Note that indexing dependent behavior, such as definition, hover, completion or workspace symbol will be impacted by the configurations placed here.

 ```yaml
 # Exclude files based on a given pattern.
 Often used to exclude test files or fixtures